Parish Council Finance

 What is the precept?

-The other income received by the Parish Council is from the allotment rent, any grants received for specific projects, VAT reclaims and bank interest.
+Other income received by the Parish Council is from rental charges from plotholders on its allotment site in Sutton Cheney as well as any grants received for specific projects.
+We also recieve income through VAT reclaims and bank interest.

 What does the Council spend its money on?

-From all income received, the Parish Council then has to pay for things like insurance, electricity supply for the street lighting, all street lighting repairs and maintenance, grass cutting for open spaces that are maintained by the Council, audit fees and the Parish Clerk’s salary.
+From all income received, the Parish Council then has to pay for things like insurance, electricity costs for the street lighting, street lighting repairs, grass cutting for Dadlington village green, audit fees and the Parish Clerk’s salary.
+All these cost items, alongside anticipated expenditure are listed within the Council budget.
+A well reasearched budget should result in these costs being adequately covered.

 When is the budget approved?